yxuco/flogo-components/activity/jsmapper/README.md

   }
 }
 ```
-The above expression includes the following data items available in the flogo flow:
+The above expression includes the following data items from the flogo flow:
 * An environment variable `HTTPPORT`, which could be specified when launching the application;
 * 2 flow properties `event` and `content`, which could be set by mappings in the trigger.
 The `content` in this example is a JSON string that contains a street attribute in an address;
 * A simple string attribute `message` from the activity `log_2`;
 * A complex JSON attribute `value` from the activity `app_16`, which contains multiple `vehicle` objects.
-The details of the vehicles is shown in [inventory.json](https://github.com/yxuco/flogo-components/tree/master/apps/transform-app/inventory.json).
+The details of the vehicles are shown in [inventory.json](https://github.com/yxuco/flogo-components/tree/master/apps/transform-app/inventory.json).

 The output of this transformation is as follows: